Peter Waddington

-Peter Anthony James "Tank" Waddington (6 March 1947 – 21 March 2018), often credited as P. A. J. Waddington was a police officer and later an academic at the University of Wolverhampton, in the United Kingdom.
+Peter Anthony James "Tank" Waddington (6 March 1947 – 21 March 2018), often credited as P. A. J. Waddington was a British police officer and later an academic at the University of Wolverhampton, in the United Kingdom.
 He is known for his research and works on policing and social policy; in particular he is credited for inventing the controversial police tactic of kettling.

 Academic career

 Waddington began his career in 1963, as a Police Cadet and later Police Constable, in Birmingham City Police.
-He left in 1969, after gaining a BSc in Sociology from the University of London.
+He left in 1969, after gaining a BSc in sociology from the University of London.
 He continued his studies in sociology at the University of Leeds in 1970, and after attaining his master's degree, became a Research Officer (1970–73) and later Research Fellow (1973–74) at Leeds.
 By 1974, he was lecturing at the university.
 He completed his PhD in The Occupational Socialization of Prison Governor Grades, at Leeds in 1977.

 In 1976, Waddington left for a new post at the University of Reading, where he lectured in sociology until 1992.
-He then became a reader, and by 1995, was a Professor in the Department of Sociology.
+He then became a reader, and by 1995, was a professor in the Department of Sociology.
 He became the Professor of Political Sociology in 1999.

 In 2005, Waddington moved to the University of Wolverhampton, where he took up the post of Professor of Social Policy, as well as becoming Honorary Director of the Central Institute for the Study of Public Protection, and Director of the History and Governance Research Institute.